 Meet Aubrey, Postpartum Therapist & Coach

-I help new moms process rage, anxiety, identity loss, and the overwhelm of motherhood with creativity, compassion, and clarity
+I help new moms process rage, anxiety, identity shifts, and the overwhelm of early motherhood with creativity, compassion, and clarity

 Therapist Aubrey sitting with notebook, offering virtual support for postpartum rage and identity loss